mjp41/cpython/Doc/regions.md

 * Immutable objects, and
 * Regions.

-For regions, we need to make each region contain its own DLL, and then we can scan the DLL for cycle detection.
+For regions, we need to make each region contain its own doubly linked list, and then we can scan the doubly linked list for cycle detection.
-When an object is promoted to a region, it can be moved from the interpreter's DLL to the region's DLL.
+When an object is promoted to a region, it can be moved from the interpreter's doubly linked list to the region's doubly linked list.

-For immutable objects need to be shared between threads, but that precludes the use of the DLL without incurring locks.
+Immutable objects need to be shared between threads, but that precludes the use of the doubly linked list without incurring locks.
 We have developed a new algorithm for reference counting immutable state using strongly connected components and union-find.
 We need to implement this algorithm inside the Python runtime, and then perform reference counting for immutable objects at the level of the SCC.
 This is fully documented and the code is available in the main Verona runtime repository: [https://github.com/microsoft/verona-rt/blob/main/src/rt/region/freeze.h](freeze.h).